33rd G8 summit: G8+5 institutionalisation

 Chancellor Angela Merkel announced the establishment of the "Heiligendamm Process" through which the full institutionalisation of the permanent dialogue between the G8 countries and the 5 greatest emerging economies will be implemented.

 This process puts an end to the enlargement debate of the G8 into a hypothetical G9, G11, etc. since Merkel declared "The objective is the cohesion of all these countries into a single group which will be called G8+5".

 Infrastructure Consortium for Africa

 The Infrastructure Consortium for Africa (ICA) was established at the 31st G8 summit at :Gleneagles, Scotland in the United Kingdom in 2005.
 Since that time, the ICA's annual meeting is traditionally hosted by the country holding the Presidency of the G8—in Russia in 2007.

 Controversial video of Sarkozy

-Contrary to French TV, the Belgian TV network diffused a video of French President Nicolas Sarkozy who appeared to be drunk after a chat with Russian President Vladimir Putin.
+Contrary to French TV, the Belgian TV network diffused a video of Sarkozy who appeared to be drunk after a chat with Putin.

 Possible poisoning of American delegation

-In her written memoirs, former U.S. First Lady Laura Bush suggests that members of the United States delegation, including President and Mrs. Bush, may have been poisoned while at the summit.
-Later reports suggested the President and First Lady may have been victims of Havana Syndrome.
+In her written memoirs, former US First Lady Laura Bush suggests that members of the United States delegation, including President and Mrs. Bush, may have been poisoned while at the summit.
+Later reports suggested the President and First Lady may have been victims of Havana syndrome.